-Join Vote For Homes in our ongoing nonpartisan effort to register and mobilize voters by learning about how to support the voting rights of people who are low-income, homeless, living with disabilities, or formerly incarcerated.
+Join Vote For Homes in our ongoing nonpartisan effort to register voters by learning about how to support the voting rights of people who are low-income, homeless, living with disabilities, or formerly incarcerated.

 Below are some events related to issues of poverty during the week of the Democratic National Convention in Philadelphia.
 We will update this list as we learn of new events.
 (Project HOME is not directly endorsing these events.)

 Primary Election Day in Pennsylvania is Tuesday, April 26 Polls are open from 7 AM - 8 PM

 A few tips: • Who can vote?
 Voters registered as Democrats or Republicans may vote in their party’s Primary Election on Tuesday, April 26.
 Registered voters with no party affiliation may only vote on ballot questions during the Primary Election. • Where do I vote?
 Confirm your voter registration and find your Pennsylvania polling place - www.bit.ly/VoteVerifyPA

 These materials were developed by the Vote For Homes Coalition to support voter registration and mobilization of low income voters.
 You are welcome to use and modify for your voter outreach efforts.

 Visit www.voteforhomes.org for more infomation about the Vote For Homes Coalition.
 There are also resources on the Pennsylvania Department of State website, including online voter registration, a printable form, and toolkits.